Atefeh-Masoumi/Expense-Tracker/README.md

 # Expense tracker developed by React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was implemented with
+React
+VictoryPie for creating chart